kate-bagenzo/strawberry-starter/src/posts/installation.md

 Both of these are images you can edit in any graphics editor.
 Don't change their filenames or formats!

 ## Building and uploading your blog
 To get your blog ready for uploading somewhere, go to the command line and type `npm run build`.
+(If the dev server is still running, you can stop it with CTRL+C first.)
 A folder called `_site` will appear.
 That folder is your completed blog, and is ready to be uploaded to whatever hosting provider you choose!

 [Neocities](https://neocities.org/) is a cool hosting provider with a free tier!
 If you're going to use Neocities, Strawberry Starter can instead automatically upload your site there by using the command `npm run upload`!
 However, it requires a bit of setup, so follow these steps:
 1. **[Go to your Neocities account settings](https://neocities.org/settings#sites)**